touche-webis-de/touche-code/clef24/human-value-detection/inception-data-conversion/dataset/README.md

     - One column `<value> attained` with a 1 meaning that the sentences refers to this value and (partially) attains it
     - One column `<value> constrained` with a 1 meaning that the sentences refers to this value and (partially) constrains it If both are 0 the sentence does not refer to that value at all.
 If both are 0.5 the sentence refers to the value but it is unclear whether it (even partially) attains or constrains it.

+Sentences were split first using paragraph information from the sources and then using the Trankit sentence splitter (version 1.1.1; https://github.com/nlp-uoregon/trankit).

 ## Value Taxonomy